microsoft/Dev-Advocacy-Samples/python-mlclassification/README.md

 df.sample(frac=0.1)
 ```

-The printed table shows us sepal length, sepal width, petal lenght, and petal width.
+The printed table shows us sepal length, sepal width, petal length, and petal width.
 These are the 4 feature measurements.
 The last column is the target which is the classification of the species as 0, 1, or 2.

 ### Pre-Processing
 Now that we have the raw dataset, we'll need to perform some pre-processing to be able to use the dataset to train our model.
 We're working with a farily simple dataset, so we will only need to perform standardization on it.